robinrendle/robinrendle.com/notes/songs-for-a-writers-cabin.md

 title: Songs for a Writer’s Cabin
 date: 2018-08-29 18:47:00 -07:00
 tags:
-  - personal
+  - music
 city: San Francisco
 country: California
-extract:
-  Pretty much everything I’ve ever published and every line of code I’ve ever written has been typed whilst listening to this playlist.
+extract: Pretty much everything I’ve ever published and every line of code I’ve ever written has been typed whilst listening to this playlist.
 ---

 Cabin is my work buddy.
 My meditation buddy.
 My focus buddy.
 Cabin is a Spotify playlist that I’ve been adding songs to for a very long time now and it has almost ten hours of music to help me get work done.